astrohart/MFR/MFR.Expressions.Registry.Validators/README.md

 This constructor has no parameters.

-<a name='P-MFR-Objects-Expressions-Registry-Validators-RegQueryExpressionValidator`1-Expression'></a>
+<a name='P-MFR-Expressions-Registry-Validators-RegQueryExpressionValidator`1-Expression'></a>
 ### Expression `property`

 ##### Summary

-Gets the instance of the object that implements the [IRegQueryExpression](#T-MFR-Objects-IRegQueryExpression 'MFR.IRegQueryExpression') interface that is being validated.
+Gets the instance of the object that implements the [IRegQueryExpression](#T-MFR-IRegQueryExpression 'MFR.IRegQueryExpression') interface that is being validated.

-<a name='P-MFR-Objects-Expressions-Registry-Validators-RegQueryExpressionValidator`1-Instance'></a>
+<a name='P-MFR-Expressions-Registry-Validators-RegQueryExpressionValidator`1-Instance'></a>
 ### Instance `property`

 ##### Summary

-Gets a reference to the one and only instance of [RegQueryExpressionValidator](#T-MFR-Objects-RegQueryExpressionValidator 'MFR.RegQueryExpressionValidator').
+Gets a reference to the one and only instance of [RegQueryExpressionValidator](#T-MFR-RegQueryExpressionValidator 'MFR.RegQueryExpressionValidator').

-<a name='M-MFR-Objects-Expressions-Registry-Validators-RegQueryExpressionValidator`1-#cctor'></a>
+<a name='M-MFR-Expressions-Registry-Validators-RegQueryExpressionValidator`1-#cctor'></a>
 ### #cctor() `method`

 ##### Summary